 Host Your Own Wine Club

-As a member of HYO Wine Club we will send you a list of wines that we recommend you to try each month.
-When you try the wines please tell us what you think on Twitter using @HYOwineclub and #HYOwineclub, or on the PrincessAndThePinot Facebook Page - we would love to chat to you about the wines you've tasted based on our recommendations.
+As a member of HYO Wine Club we will send you a topic with recommended wines for you to try each month.
+When you try the wines please tell us what you think on Twitter using @HYOwineclub and #HYOwineclub, or on the PrincessAndThePinot Facebook Page.
 Most of the wines will be available on the high street, but some come from independent stores or winemakers.
-You can try the wines in the comfort of your own home at your leisure, or you can come to our pop-up wine bars to try the wines, or we can help you to Host Your Own wine club.
-The flights of wine served at our pop-up wine bars will feature the wines recommended for HYO Wine Club.
+You can try the wines in the comfort of your own home at your leisure, or we can help you to Host Your Own wine club.

 How to Host Your Own (HYO)